yedpodtrzitko/godot-docs/classes/class_navigationagent3d.rst

 - void **set_height** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_height** **(** **)**

 The height of the avoidance agent.
-Agent's will ignore other agents or obstacles that are above or below their current position + height in 2D avoidance.
+Agents will ignore other agents or obstacles that are above or below their current position + height in 2D avoidance.
 Does nothing in 3D avoidance which uses radius spheres alone.

 .. rst-class:: classref-item-separator